Pilots (Front Mission 1)#

 Ralph Dian#

-To recruit, fight in colosseum after mission 16.
+To recruit, fight in colosseum after Mission 16.

 Third best Melee in the OCU side.
 Starts with Stun and Double.
 No First hurts.
 Cannot learn Short skills but can learn Guide after the DS port.